mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ### MWWAN (Mobile Wireless Wide Area Network)

 MWWAN networks are wireless networks that allow the connection of multiple mobile devices across a broad geographic area.
 Telecom carriers offer coverage using different technologies, referred to by their generation as 2G, 3G, 4G, 5G, ...
 Each generation offers transmission speed and capacity improvements.
 Nevertheless, the deployment of these networks can be uneven between different countries or even between different regions of the same country.
 Today, most mobile devices are equipped with 4G technology.
-Older devices can only reach 3G and more advanced devices have 5G technology.
+Older devices can only reach 3G and more advanced devices implement 5G technology.
 We must keep in mind that if the country where the application is deployed does not have a 5G network, it will be irrelevant that our device supports this type of connectivity.

 ###	Wi-Fi